 5. Optimize your video sharing strategy

-- This tip is useful to both people using video sharing sites and their own website to host videos.
+- This tip is useful to both people using video sharing sites and their own website to host landing page videos.
 Most online video views come from embedded players on websites and social media.
 That makes your video sharing strategy highly important.
 So customize your videos for people to upload to their blogs, build your virtual network (by adding friends on YouTube or subscribers on your web site), and use a blog and other social media to amplify your reach.

 Did any of these tips help boost your video’s hits?
 Let us know and Happy SERPing!